MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab06_Set_up_Accounts_receivable.md

-   5. From the **Customer Posting Groups** page, copy the other g/l accounts from the DOMESTIC customer posting group to the FOREIGN and INTERCOMPANY customer posting groups using F8.
+   5. From the **Customer Posting Groups** page, copy the other g/l accounts from the DOMESTIC customer posting group to the FOREIGN and INTERCOMPANY customer posting groups using the F8 key.
 Copy the following fields:

        1. Payment Disc.
 Debit Acc.